24 September – 2 October 2026

-This tour is a feast for anyone passionate about wine, food, and culture.
-The schedule is full, but all you’ll need to decide is one thing: red or white?
+It is a feast for anyone passionate about food, wine and culture.
+The itinerary is full, but all you’ll need to decide is one thing: red or white?

 Lisbon x 1 night